USI @ Innovation Pointe provides Facilitation Services to businesses, government agencies and non-profits throughout the Tri-State.

 Developed using "The Hedgehog and the Fox" parable, Jim Collins defines the Hedgehog Concept as preparing three separate assessments in regards to the driving forces of your organization and identifying the common factors in which to focus.
 "The fox knows many things, but the hedgehog knows one big thing."

-A disciplined, data-driven approach and methodology for eliminating defects (driving toward six standard deviations between the mean and the nearest specification limit) in any process – from manufacturing to transactional and from product to service.
+A disciplined, data-driven approach and methodology for eliminating defects (driving toward six standard deviations between the mean and the nearest specification limit) in any process – from manufacturing to transactions and from product to service.

 Turning Outward is a fundamental mindset shift necessary to authentically understand and engage communities.
 It helps you use your community, not your conference room, as the reference point for your choices and actions.
 This methodology, honed over the past 30 years of research and experience, is the first step in transforming yourself and your team in service of your broader goals